New Update: Boost Social Proof with Reviews & Automation

 Facebook claims that you can’t incentivize people to use social plugins or to like a Page.
 Therefore, running a contest asking people to like your page to enter is also against the rules.

 Instead, you can ask them to visit your page.
-Anyone who visits will like your page if they like what they see.
+If they like what they see, anyone who visits will like your page.

 Even though there are several things you can’t require users to do to enter your contest, all is not lost!
 Here are plenty of things users can do to enter for a chance to win your contest:

-The best part is enabling all of the above giveaway actions with RafflePress.
+The best part is that you can enable all of the above giveaway actions with RafflePress.
 You can offer participants multiple ways to enter right from your WordPress website.

 If you’re a WordPress website owner, the easiest way to run a Facebook contest is with RafflePress.